-Canada has been a signatory to the United Nations Framework Convention on Climate Change ("UNFCCC") since 1992.
+Canada has been a signatory to the UNFCCC since 1992.
 Canada's involvement with the UNFCCC has prompted numerous policy developments with respect to climate governance.
-On April 22, 2016, parties to the UNFCCC, including Canada, signed the Paris Agreement, committing to prevent global temperatures from rising more than 2° Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius.
+On April 22, 2016, parties to the UNFCCC, including Canada, signed the Paris Agreement, committing to prevent global temperatures from rising more than 2°

+Celsius above pre-industrial levels and to pursue efforts to limit this rise to no more than 1.5° Celsius and the Paris Agreement entered into force on November 4, 2016.

 Pursuant to the Paris Agreement, the Government of Canada pledged to cut its emissions by 30% from 2005 levels by 2030 (however, as discussed in greater detail below, it has indicated that it may implement policy changes to exceed this target).
 In connection with this target, the Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change ("Framework") in 2016.
-One of the components of the Framework is the introduction of federal carbon tax for those provinces and territories that do not already have an equivalent carbon pricing regime in place.
+One of the components of the Framework is the introduction of a backstop federal carbon pricing framework establishing minimum national standards for stringency in respect of greenhouse gas emissions pricing, with coverage of those provinces and territories that do not maintain an equivalent carbon pricing regime.

-On June 21, 2018, the Government of Canada enacted the Greenhouse Gas Pollution Pricing Act ("GGPPA"), which introduced a carbon tax.
-This system applies in provinces and territories that request it and in those that do not have comparable emissions pricing systems in place that meet the federal standards.
-The effect of the GGPPA is that, regardless of whether a particular province has enacted carbon pricing legislation of its own, there is an equivalent price on emissions across the country.
-The GGPPA has two parts: an output-based pricing system which sets emissions intensity standards for large industry and a carbon levy for various types of fuel usage.
+On June 21, 2018, the Government of Canada enacted the GGPPA, which introduced the backstop federal carbon pricing framework.
+This system applies in those provinces and territories that request its coverage, and in those that do not have comparable emissions pricing regimes meeting the federal standards in effect.
+The general effect of the GGPPA is that, regardless of whether a particular province has enacted carbon pricing legislation of its own, there is an equivalent price on greenhouse gas emissions across the country.
+The GGPPA pricing framework operates through two complementary systems: a charge for various prescribed fuel sale and usage events (the "consumer" carbon levy) and an output-based pricing system which sets emissions intensity standards for large industry and emissions-intensive trade-exposed industries.

-As of the date of this AIF, the carbon levy pursuant to the GGPPA is \$80 per tonne for 2024 and will increase by \$15 per year up to \$170 per tonne through 2030.
-The proposed increase in carbon pricing in 2030 relates to the Government of Canada's commitment to exceed Canada's target under the Paris Agreement and achieve net-zero emissions by 2050.
+As of the date of this AIF, the GGPPA maintains a carbon levy at a rate of \$80 per tonne of CO2e of emissions, increasing by \$15 on April 1 of each year (the next scheduled increase being April 1, 2025) to a maximum levy rate of \$170 per tonne of CO2e of emissions in 2030.
+The proposed increases in the rate of carbon levy in 2030 relate to the Government of Canada's commitment to exceed Canada's target under the Paris Agreement and achieve net-zero emissions by 2050.
 The Canadian Net-Zero Emissions Accountability Act (Canada), which formalizes the net-zero emissions by 2050 target was enacted on June 30, 2021.
-Such act legislates emissions reductions accountability by requiring the Government of Canada to plan and report on emissions reductions plans and to set reduction targets for 2035, 2040 and 2045 at least 10 years in advance.
+Such legislation enforces emissions reductions accountability by requiring the Government of Canada to plan and report on emissions reductions plans and to set reduction targets for 2035, 2040 and 2045 at least 10 years in advance.